-Limited unemployment benefits would not be nearly enough to carry these workers and their families through the duration of an extended retraining program which can take up to two years and is encouraged by the U.S. Labor Department because a longer training programs have lead to higher-skill, higher-wage jobs.
+Limited unemployment benefits would not be nearly enough to carry these workers and their families through the duration of an extended retraining program which can take up to two years.
+Yet, extended retraining is encouraged by the U.S. Labor Department because longer training programs have lead to higher-skill, higher-wage jobs.